 Do You want to check PHP8 with your WordPress site?We migrate your WordPress site — for free —

 And don’t want to deal with the details?

 - Login to your Wetopi and go to your site page.

 - Open the “Menú options” of your production server and click the Clone option:

-Being said that, our recommendation is:
+Being said that our recommendation is:

-At wetopi, we want to minimize the friction that every professional face when working and hosting WordPress projects.
+We are techies passionate about WordPress.
+With wetopi, a Managed WordPress Hosting, we want to minimize the friction that every professional faces when working and hosting WordPress projects.

 Not a wetopi user?